anuprasad-c3/anuprasad-c3/README.md

 ---

 ### 💡 About Me
-🎓 BCA Student passionate about Web Development and AI
+🎓 MCA Student passionate about Web Development and AI
 💻 Currently exploring Django, React, and Node.js
 🚀 Working on innovative full-stack web projects
 🎯 Goal: Become a professional Full-Stack Developer and AI Engineer